Choosing a home loan can be confusing. We’re here to help.

 Variable rates change over time based on the fluctuations of the financial market and lender pricing.
 If market interest rates rise, it’s highly likely your repayments will follow suit.
 On the flipside, if rates drop, chances are you’ll benefit as your repayments may go down.

 Why choose variable?

 Our variable rate UHomeLoans are suitable for buyers who need repayment flexibility and account features such as redraw.

 Fixed rate loans lock-in (or fix) the interest rate you pay for a certain period of time (generally 1, 3 and 5-year terms).
 Once that period is over, you can choose to fix your rate again.
 If not, you’ll automatically switch over to a variable rate.

 Our fixed rate UHomeLoans are suitable for buyers looking to start off with a straight-forward, predictable and “easy to budget for” loan.

-When you take out a fixed UHomeLoan, a fixed-rate fee of $395 is payable to guard against rate increases between formal loan approval and settlement (provided your loan settles within 90 days).
+When you take out a fixed UHomeLoan, a fixed rate lock fee of $395 is payable to guard against rate increases between the date of your application and settlement (provided your loan settles within 90 days).
 This fee is waived for fixed rate loans that settle on or between 10 July 2020 and 31 March 2021.
 More on fees and charges.